magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 is not necessary though as `gobf` allows the front-end Go program to trigger compilation just like the Python program above does.

-If we choose **C/C++**, we should switch from BCC to [`libbpf`](https://github.com/libbpf/libbpf) as BCC does not provide C bindings to write simple front-end programs. `libbpf` is simpler than BCC, which means the API is not as convenient, but it also supports compiling both the eBPF program and the front-end program into a small binary and remove clang as a dependency on the AGW.
+If we choose **C/C++**, we should consider switching from BCC to [`libbpf`](https://github.com/libbpf/libbpf).
+While BCC provides C bindings to write front-end programs, `libbpf` is a simpler alternative.
+This means that the `libbpf` API is not as convenient, but it supports compiling both the eBPF program, and the front-end program into a small binary and remove clang as a dependency on the AGW.

 We have tools to translate Prometheus metrics for consumption at the `magmad`